LANDARI AKD-2 NSW

 Project Information:

-LANDARI AKD-2 NSW is a plantation forestry project located approximately 35km south of the major regional city of Bathurst, near the locality of Rockley in the NSW Central Tablelands.
+LANDARI AKD-2 NSW is a plantation forestry project located approximately 25km south of Bathurst in the Central Tablelands of New South Wales.
 Registered in April 2022, the project covers a significant area of 1,334 hectares.
-It was originally established under the proponent Landari Pty Ltd before being transferred to Associated Kiln Driers Pty Limited (AKD) in October 2023.
+The project is managed by Associated Kiln Driers Pty Ltd (AKD), one of Australia's largest softwood timber processors, having previously been registered under the name Landari Pty Ltd.